squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:00 < nicholas> For a ClientStreamData, I'm supposed to create my own Data class which is derived from, er, Refcountable?
 Then let the
                   ClientStreamData's internal pointer point to my object, then upcast it when my callbacks are called?
 15:01 < nicholas> See, I don't really understand what my callbacks are really supposed to do, since I only want "default" behaviour.
 As
-                  in, whatever squid normally does to cache/handle a request, expect that there's no sender to send it to.
+                  in, whatever squid normally does to cache/handle a request, expect that there is no sender to send it to.
 15:02 < lifeless> well you don't want that.
 15:02 < lifeless> because you don't want to parse requests.
 15:02 < lifeless> ClientSocketContext is likely to be the closest thing to what you want though.